ChrisjanWust/Proxies-Fetcher/README.md

 In development.

-Returns list of proxy URL's with port numbers through various ways.
+Returns lists of proxies (ip's with port numbers) by crawling various websites.
 Created for Scrapy, but 100% modular.